pgj/freebsd-wifibox/README.md

   (MSI) because that is required for the PCI pass-through to work.
   USB wireless adapters are not supported.

-- A supported FreeBSD/amd64 system: 13.5-RELEASE, 14.4-RELEASE, or
+- A [supported FreeBSD/amd64 system]: 14.4-RELEASE or 15.0-RELEASE.
-  15.0-RELEASE.
   Later versions will also probably work, but your mileage may vary.

 - [`bhyve` UEFI firmware] or the corresponding `sysutils/bhyve-firmware` FreeBSD package, so the Linux guest could